Chester Valley Trail

 Chester Valley Trail Specifics & Usage

-Chester County is actively working to extend the trail an additional five miles to the west into Downingtown, and Montgomery County is advancing plans to continue the trail to the east into Norristown to provide a connection to the Schuylkill River Trail.
+Chester County is actively working to extend the trail an additional five miles to the west into Downingtown with the first one mile leg currently under engineering review.

 The trail surface is paved in asphalt that is fully ADA accessible.
 The trail is generally constructed to a 10-12’ width with 2’ level shoulders on each side.
 The trail is used for commuting, exercise, and recreation by a variety of users including, walkers, joggers, cyclists, and inline skaters.
 Battery-powered wheelchairs, dog walking under leash, and strollers are also permitted.
 Cross-country skiing is permitted in the winter months however the trail is maintained by Chester County as a commuter transportation facility and as such it is plowed of snow after other County government facilities are cleared.

 Chester County park rangers patrol the trail.
 Sections not yet open to the public are posted as "NO TRESPASSING.”
-Security issues and maintenance are presently coordinated through Warwick Park - 610-469-1916.
+Security issues and maintenance are coordinated by calling 610-344-5656.

-Hours of operation are daily from 8 a.m. to sunset.
+Hours of operation are from 1/2 before sunrise to 1/2 hour past sunset.
 In icy/snowy conditions the trail may be closed until parking and access areas are addressed.
 During substantial snowstorms, the Chester Valley Trail will be open to cross-country skiing for brief periods; however, snowmobiling and any other motorized use are prohibited.

 It is estimated that there are over 85,000 jobs and 58,000 residents, as well as professional buildings, corporate centers and shopping malls along the trail in West Whiteland, East Whiteland, and Tredyffrin Townships.